NAVEX Global / Our Code of Conduct - Doing the Right Things Right

 A message from Bob Conlin, President and CEO, NAVEX Global

-As NAVEX Global continues to grow, we are now the world’s foremost provider of ethics and compliance services.
-Our unique position as the leader in the ethics and compliance field means we have additional responsibilities to not just meet, but exceed expectations and follow best practices.
-In fact, we all share a unique opportunity to help evolve the programs of thousands of organizations around the globe, impacting literally millions of employees, while at the same time building our own outstanding culture.
+NAVEX Global is the world’s foremost provider of risk and compliance software and services.
+Our unique position as the leader in this market segment means we have additional responsibilities to not just meet, but to exceed expectations and follow best practices.
+In fact, we all share a unique opportunity to help evolve the risk and compliance programs of thousands of organizations around the globe, impacting literally millions of employees, while at the same time building our own outstanding culture.

-As a company with clients worldwide, we must remain committed to execute with excellence while navigating complex legal and regulatory requirements.
-And, as an innovative growth company with a global workforce that includes frequent travelers and virtual team members, we face many of the same challenges as our clients to sustain a culture that supports our core values while meeting our business goals.
+As a company with customers worldwide, we must remain committed to excellence in all that we do and to do so while navigating the complexities of global legal and regulatory requirements.
+And, as an innovative growth company with a global workforce that includes frequent travelers and virtual team members, we face many of the same challenges as our customers to sustain a culture that supports our core values while meeting our business goals.

-Our culture is built on good decisions made through discussion with others, so you should never feel alone when facing an ethical dilemma and always feel encouraged to approach your manager or an executive team member with a concern.
+Our culture is built on good decisions made through open and honest discussion with others, so you should never feel alone when facing an ethical dilemma and always feel encouraged to approach your manager or an executive team member with a concern.

-Our continued success depends on each and every one of us consistently doing what’s right.
-As we grow, we want to be proud not only of our achievements but also of how we achieve success.
+Our continued success depends on each and every one of us consistently doing what is right.
+As we continue to grow, we want to be proud not only of our achievements, but also of how we achieve success.

 This is Our Code of Conduct – Live It! – and be passionate about and committed to doing the right things right.